AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 After adding the fields, you can notice that the fields marked with tick mark are sourced from data source or CSV as mentioned in the below snapshot.
 Administrator can edit these sourced fields by enabling or disabling the fields.

-**Values for active fields in Captivate Prime**
+**Values for active fields in Learning Manager**

 The values for active fields are fetched in the following ways:

-1. Captivate Prime application imports metadata from data sources associated with your account.
+1. Learning Manager application imports metadata from data sources associated with your account.
 1. Metadata captured from the manually imported CSV file.
 1. Learners fill up metadata when they log in
 1. Administrator enters data for the users.

-Captivate Prime application creates user groups automatically, from these metadata.
+Learning Manager application creates user groups automatically, from these metadata.

 **Add custom value**